JetBrains/kotlin-web-site/docs/reference/control-flow.md

 ```

 *when*{: .keyword } matches its argument against all branches consequently until some branch condition is satisfied.
 *when*{: .keyword } can be used either as an expression or as a statement.
-If it is used as an expression, all branches
+If it is used as an expression, the value
-need to return a value of type other than `Unit`, and the value of the satisfied branch becomes the value of the
-overall expression.
-If it is used as a statement, the values returned by individual branches are ignored.
+of the satisfied branch becomes the value of the overall expression.
+If it is used as a statement, the values of
+individual branches are ignored.
+(Just like with *if*{: .keyword }, each branch can be a block, and its value
+is the value of the last expression in the block.)

 The *else*{: .keyword } branch is evaluated if none of the other branch conditions are satisfied.
 If *when*{: .keyword } is used as an expression, the *else*{: .keyword } branch is mandatory,